simonlaszcz/vimtos/README.md

 *TOS_01* Introduction					*atari*

 The distribution contains tiny, small and normal feature builds.
 The executables are named vimt.ttp, vims.ttp and vim.ttp respectively.
+There are also 68020-60 builds of each.

 vimt.ttp starts and quits much faster than vim.ttp and is also much smaller (~450Kb vs. ~1Mb) but has far fewer features (e.g. splits, command windows and eval are missing).

 Use the :version command to check what features a build has.

-Advanced features such as tags and syntax highlighting are slow, even on an accelerated machine.
-Tags are usable as long as tag files are kept reasonably small.
-Syntax highlighting performance can be improved a little by limiting the number of columns that are parsed (set synmaxcol=n).
-Core features perform quite well.
-You might need to experiment with Vim options to make things work.

 ==============================================================================